-Since the goal of this post is not intended to convince you to buy a specific product, I’ve decided to not share the company I personally trust, use and plan to purchase for clients in my nutrition practice within this post.
+Since the goal of this post is not intended to convince you to buy from a specific company, I’ve decided to not share the company name on a public platform.

-However, since this company is the only one I have found that fits all 5 of the criteria below, I am willing to provide you with the information if requested; simply use the ‘Request More Info’ form at the bottom of this post.
+However, since this company is the only one I have found that fits all 5 of the criteria below, I am willing to provide you with the information; use the ‘Request More Info’ form at the bottom of this post.

 UPDATE: When I first published this post, there were 2 companies I recommended.
 However, due to the nature of one of their business structures, I can no longer recommend it.
 Therefore, there is only one company that I feel confident in recommending now that fits all 5 of the criteria below!

 1. Origin of Hemp & Drying Methods

 Hemp should be sourced and grown from the organic farms in Colorado, USA.
 Colorado’s legendary pure mountain water and unpolluted soil and air make it the best place to cultivate and grow hemp.
 A lot of companies will grow hemp out of Kentucky, which requires them to artificially dry their products… no good!

 Currently, there is such a high demand that it is becoming harder and harder to meet, resulting in numerous companies taking short cuts in their drying methods.
 Typically, it should take about 2 weeks to air dry a product; if a company does not state their drying method or lists something like, “we dry and seal our products within 3 minutes”, then that typically means they are utilizing an unnatural drying method.